uktrade/pii-secret-check-hooks/README.md

 `#PS-IGNORE` to the affected line or exclude the file (see caveats above).

 Please report issues and bugs to the Live Services Team.

+## Updating the hooks
+In order to run the latest version of these hooks run:

+    pre-commit autoupdate